GoogleCloudPlatform/spanner-migration-tool/README.md

 `-driver` Specifies the driver to use for schema and data conversion.
 Supported drivers are _'postgres'_, _'pg_dump'_, _'mysql'_ and _'mysqldump'_.
 By default, the driver is _'pg_dump'_.

+`-schema-sample-size` Specifies the number of rows to use for inferring schema (only for DynamoDB).
+By default, the schema sample size is 100000.

 `-prefix` Specifies a file prefix for the report, schema, and bad-data files written by the tool.
 If no file prefix is specified, the name of the Spanner database (plus a '.') is used.